Bogalusa, Louisiana: Government

 The city charter designates a mayor and a council of seven members, five of whom are elected from the respective districts and two are elected at-large, all serving four-year terms.

-Bogalusa is home to the 205th Engineer Battalion of the Louisiana Army National Guard.
-This unit is part of the 225th Engineer Brigade, which is headquartered in Pineville, Louisiana, at Camp Beauregard.
+Bogalusa is home to the 205th Engineer Battalion of the Louisiana Army National Guard, which is part of the 225th Engineer Brigade headquartered in Pineville, Louisiana, at the Louisiana National Guard Training Center Pineville.

+Allegations of drug trafficking

+In January 2025, Louisiana State Police announced the arrest of city mayor Tyrin Truong, who is facing charges of transactions involving proceeds from drug offenses, unauthorized use of a moveable, and soliciting for prostitutes.

 Education

 Bogalusa operates its own public school system, Bogalusa City Schools, consisting of seven elementary schools, one junior high and one high school.
 As of 2020 there are over 3600 students enrolled and almost 230 teachers working for the district.

 Northshore Technical Community College is located in Bogalusa.
 In 1930, it was the first trade school established in the state of Louisiana, and it is now a fully accredited community college.